uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ## Package locking at `zypper` level

-Package locking of the forbidden packages is not really an option: in that case, `skuba-update` is not able to patch the forbidden packages.
+Package locking of the forbidden packages is not an option: in that case, `skuba-update` is not able to patch the forbidden packages.

 ## Future work